-Six books have now been published in the Regular Marvels series.
+Five books were published in the first Regular Marvels series.
 Digital copies can be downloaded (by clicking on the title of each book) or you can order printed copies for £10 including postage by contacting me.

 The story of a wonderful, but also typical, amateur theatre company that has been thriving since 1937 and the West Midlands town that gives it life.
-With a DVD by Benjamin Wigley and 25 full page photographs by Kate Jackson and François Matarasso.
-100 pages; ISBN 978 0 9563457 9 0
+With a DVD by Benjamin Wigley and photographs by Kate Jackson and François Matarasso.
+100 pages; ISBN 978 0 9563457 9 0 Published by Multistory.